petermr/pyamiimage/README.md

 ## branches

 * tess_anuv - tesseract to create words and phrases
-* nodes_and_islands - analysis of components using sknw and nx_graph
+* nodes_and_islands. analysis of components using sknw and nx_graph.

+Provides a wrapper for `sknw` and `network.

+Can extract island primitives such as arrows.

 * adding_pipeline - stitching together parts of pyamiimage to form cohesive outputs from images